Vinyl & cassette recording

 Recording brief

 Start a recording session with a vinyl source playing.
 Show the monitoring view with levels responding, let a side run for a few seconds, then stop and show the metadata sheet appearing immediately.
-Fill in the album details while the context is fresh, then import the recording into the library where it sits beside the ripped CDs.
-The ending shot — the recording as a proper library entry — is the point.
+Fill in the album details while the context is fresh, then import the recording into the library beside the ripped CDs.

-That makes the feature useful for tape transfers, vinyl captures, radio recordings, or any other source that deserves a place on the shelf but does not arrive with neat metadata attached.
+The flow is intended for tape transfers, vinyl captures, radio recordings, and other sources that do not arrive with metadata attached.

 A lot of personal audio history lives outside standard catalogue data.
 It might be a cassette someone made for you, a difficult-to-find pressing, or a transfer you only trust yourself to make.
 If software is serious about ownership, it needs to take that material seriously too.